sidmeister/cs-598-dlh-team87/README.md

 # Implementation for Improving Clinical Outcome Predictions Using Convolution over Medical Entities with Multimodal Learning

 ## Prerequisites
-1. Setup your conda virtual environment with the following environment information:
+1. Setup your conda virtual environment with the following environment information (requires conda, jupyter, and others):

     `environments.yaml`